Burnsedia/vim-ruby-config/README.md

   - Why Would I use Vim or Neovim
   - How Do I use Vim:
     1. Exiting Vim.
-    2. Navaigating Files in Vim
+    2. Navigating Files in Vim
     3. Saving and Editing files in Vim
     4. Configuring Vim